lnxjedi/gopherbot/doc/DevNotes.md

 These are the items deemed as required for releasing version 2 because they change fundamental operation, configuration, or APIs, or to address stuff that's broken.
 - DONE: Update the Ansible playbook for protected install / suid gopherbot
 - DONE: Docker images w/ suid robot gopherbot running in protected zone; sample makefile / scripts for creating docker images named after the robot; move docker key to separate task
-- DONE: Add 'TriggersOnly' flag for robot users that can only match triggers; ref: Great Chuck Norris War of 2018
+- DONE: Add 'BotUser' flag for robot users that can only match triggers; ref: Great Chuck Norris War of 2018

 ## Version 2 Final Release TODOs
 - TODO: Security: